Celeste Bright Awaits A Margarita In A Sexy Black Two-Piece Set

 "You're too beautiful, I'd have to buy you another," a fourth follower added, referencing the caption that Celeste paired with the smoking-hot image.

 A few days ago, as The Inquisitr reported, Celeste shared a snap in which she stripped down to nothing but a pearl necklace, immersing part of her lower body in a breathtaking pool surrounded by lush greenery.
-She positioned her body to make the image safe for Instagram, but her fans were tantalized by the shot nonetheless, rushing to hit the like button.
+She positioned her body to make the image safe for Instagram.
+Nonetheless, her fans were tantalized by the shot, rushing to hit the like button.